 According to \cite{Salez20}, an explicit description of $\sigma_\lambda$ ``seems out of reach at present, and our understanding remains extremely limited.''
 The second main result of this paper establishes a Lifshits-tail behaviour of $\sigma_\lambda$ at the lower spectral edge $E=0$ of the Laplacian's spectrum.
 It answers an open question posed 20 years ago in \cite{KiKhMu06}.

 \begin{thm} Let $\lambda>1$.
 Then there exist constants $E_{0}>0$ and $c' \ge c >0$ such that

 for every $E \in \,]0, E_{0}]$. \end{thm}

 \begin{rems} \begin{longlist} \item The statement of Theorem \ref{thm:lifshits} also holds in the subcritical phase $\lambda \in \,]0,1[\,$, as was proved in \cite{KiKhMu06}.
 Its validity in the supercritical phase requires additional control of the contribution of the giant cluster, which we obtain from Theorem~\ref{thm:returnprobability}.
 The very fast decay with $E^{-1/2}$ in the exponential as $E\downarrow 0$ reflects that the dominant contribution of small Laplacian eigenvalues is due to long linear pieces in the graphs.
-The critical case $\lambda=1$ has not been studied so far. \item The proof of Theorem~\ref{thm:lifshits} shows that the upper bound holds more generally, namely
+The critical case $\lambda=1$ has not been studied so far. \item The high-energy asymptotics

-for all sufficiently small $E>0$ whenever $\P_\mu$ is sofic and the first moment $\lambda$ of $\mu$ exists and satisfies $\lambda>1$.
-We are not able to prove \eqref{eq:Delta-sofic} without the assumption of $\P_\mu$ being sofic. \item The high-energy asymptotics

 is known for every $\lambda>0$ \cite{Sattler10}.
 Morally, very large eigenvalues $E$ of the Laplacian are probabilistically suppressed as $1/E!$ (understood as Euler's Gamma function) because they require large vertex degrees of the order of $E$, and the degree distribution is Poissonian. \item The density-of-states measure $\sigma_\lambda$ possesses a dense countable set of atoms at algebraic integers, as follows from the early physics paper \cite{ChChFr86}.
 The atom at zero